-Factor every load: There is some factors that insist on factoring every load from customer.
+Factor every load: There are some factors that insist on factoring every load from the customer.

 It’s really not a customer-friendly approach, a factor should provide ease of factoring but provide any load factoring provision to all customers.

-MaxTruckers provides you with flexible factoring and zero load limit in their partner factoring contracts.
+MaxTruckers provides flexible factoring and zero load limit in their partner factoring contracts.